Pet Insurance Blog

 The Most Popular Pet Names

 Overall, there were a ton of great pet names that went through the Pawlicy Advisor search algorithm.
-Bella, Max, Luna, Lucy, Charlie, Buddy, Daisy, Molly, and Lola are just a few that stand out as most popular.
+Bella, Max, Luna, Lucy, Charlie, Buddy, Daisy, Molly, and Lola are just a few that stand out as the most popular.
 But the real gems are in the more obscure names like Cthulhu, Jiggles, Sir Pounce A Lot, and Zig Zag.

 For example...